nkim500/Metis_Projects/01_EDA_MTA/Proposal.md

   - Final deliverable - recommendation on timing and locations for public engagement, supplemented by exploratory data analyses and visualizations, in (i) slides + 5 minute walkthrough, (ii) writeup, and (iii) code formats

 ### Certain **assumptions** will be made within this deliverable, including but not limited to:
-  1. *Timing of the gala and preceding marketing efforts: early summer is assumed to be either June or July, thus the marketing effort is assumed to take place anytime in the same year prior to the gala*
+  1. *Timing of the gala and marketing efforts: early summer is assumed to be either June or July, thus the marketing effort is assumed to take place anytime in the same year prior to the gala*
-  2. *Hours for marketing efforts: New Yorkers are assumed to be less engaging during the time of the day which overlaps with their commute time window*
+  2. *Hours for ground presence: New Yorkers are assumed to be less engaging during the time of the day which overlaps with their commute time window*
   3. *Human resource: the number of staff in the street teams is assumed to have no limitations*
   4. ~~*Type of demographic: subway stations in the vicinity of WeWork locations in New York's 5 boroughs is assumed to have higher concentrations of target demographic than otherwise*~~